ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 # Object detection with Deep Learning with Dlib
 In the [Dlib library](http://blog.dlib.net/), we can find an implementation of the [max-margin object-detection algorithm (MMOD)](http://blog.dlib.net/2016/10/easily-create-high-quality-object.html), that can work with small amounts of training data.
 Here you can find a description and the code of the method.

-I plan to test it is after the submission and to update this section with the result.
+I plan to test this approach after the submission and to update this section with the result.

 # Discussion